-Mono Lake is a unique circular lake located at the bottom of a basin that has allowed water to collect for thousands of years, but has no exit to let that water back out.
-Because of the lake having no exit, high levels of salt are allowed to accumulate and the water is only able to sustain specific life.
-The brine shrimp thrives in the water though and because of that millions of birds migrate through here every year.
+Mono Lake is a unique circular body of water located at the bottom of a basin that has allowed water to collect for thousands of years but has no exit to let that water back out.
+Because of this, high levels of salt can accumulate, and the water is only able to sustain a specific type of life, brine shrimp.
+The brine shrimp thrive in the water and are a natural food source for the millions of birds that migrate through here every year.
 The things you will notice at this lake are the Tufas, flies and the birds, all of which make Mono Lake the thriving and unique ecosystem it is.

-The most amazing thing about this lake are the Tufas that are located in the South end and are described as “a soft porous rock consisting of calcium carbonate deposited from springs rich in lime.”
+The incredible thing about this lake is the tufas that are located in the south end and are described as “a soft porous rock consisting of calcium carbonate deposited from springs rich in lime.”

-If you want to see them you will need to proceed down the 395 to the road that leads to the small parking lot for the trailhead.
+If you want to see them, you will need to proceed down Highway 395 to the road that leads to the small parking lot for the trailhead.
 Here you can park your car after a half mile trip down a dirt road in the little lot that has a bathroom, and walk about a half mile to the water and the diverse collection of tufas.

-One crazy thing to notice is that there were an insane amount of alkali flies.
-These are not the type of flies that bug you and buzz around, but the type that just collected on the ground by the water.
+One thing to note is that there were an insane amount of alkali flies.
+These are not the type of flies that bug you and buzz around, but the kind that collected on the ground by the water.
 Check out the black part near the water of the below picture, yes those are all flies.
 Crazy right?

 In the history of this lake, one of the reasons why Native Americans settled here was because of the flies.
 They were able to harvest the larva for food.
 This is also one of the reasons why so many birds come through here as there are a lot of flies that can be eaten.
 Check out this video that shows how many flies there were as we were walking.

-I spent a good hour here walking around and I could have easily spent longer, it really was a crazy unique place.
+I spent a good hour here walking around, and I could have easily spent longer, it was a crazy unique place.
 There are also a ton of great photo opportunities for photographers here as there is a lot to look at.
-Mono Lake is located right at the end of Tioga Pass Road so it is the great way to complete a summer road trip or begin a drive over the pass.
+Mono Lake is located right at the end of Tioga Pass Road, so it is an excellent way to complete a summer road trip or begin a drive over the pass.
 Make sure to check out the rest of the photos and get directions to see it for yourself below.